wlandau/wlandau.github.io/_posts/2017-07-28-memoization.md

 ## [1] TRUE
 </code></pre>

+But despite the appeal and promise of the gains in efficiency, traditional memoisation has perils and pitfalls.
+I name just two, and there could be more.

-## Peril 1: dependency neglect
+## Dependency neglect

 <p>
-But what if you define multiple functions and nest them?
-Does a memoized function update results when dependencies change?
+What if you define multiple functions and nest them?
+Does a memoized function update the results when dependencies change?
 </p>

 <pre><code>g <- function(x) {